 The Irish motor industry has always been competitive.
 Dealerships fight for attention in a market where buyers do months of research before they even walk through a forecourt door.
 Add in the shift toward electric vehicles, the rise of online car comparison platforms, and tightening consumer budgets, and you have a market where standing out has never mattered more.

 A well-designed car sales promotion gives motor brands and dealerships a practical tool to cut through that noise.
 Whether the goal is generating test drives, moving end-of-quarter stock, or keeping after-sales bays busy, promotions work in the motor sector for a set of very specific reasons.
-This article looks at why, and how to use them effectively.
+This article looks at why, how Irish dealers and manufacturers are using them right now, and how to use them effectively.

 The motor industry in Ireland contributes over €1.5 billion to the exchequer and employs more than 40,000 people.
-SIMI (Society of the Irish Motor Industry) tracks registration data closely, and even in years of economic uncertainty, new car registrations remain a key indicator of consumer confidence.
-With competition this intense, motor industry marketing needs to go beyond traditional advertising.
+SIMI (Society of the Irish Motor Industry) tracks registration data closely: new car registrations were up 5.2% year to date through July 2026, with battery electric vehicles now accounting for 26% of the new car market, a 61% increase on 2025.
+With competition this intense and the fleet mix shifting this fast, motor industry marketing needs to go beyond traditional advertising.

 Few industries carry the same combination of challenges as the motor sector.
 Understanding them is essential before designing any promotional mechanic.